Camillo Ballin

-Camillo Ballin (June 24, 1944 – April 12, 2020) was an Italian-Bahraini Catholic bishop, writer, missionary, and educator who was the Vicar Apostolic of the Apostolic Vicariate of Northern Arabia.
+Camillo Ballin, M.C.C.J.
+(June 24, 1944 – April 12, 2020) was an Italian Catholic member of the Comboni Missionaries and bishop, writer and educator who was the Vicar Apostolic of the Apostolic Vicariate of Northern Arabia.

 Family and early life

 Camillo Ballin, son of Lucia and Angelo Ballin, was born in Fontaniva, Italy on June 24, 1944.
 He died on 12 April 2020.

 Career

 Ballin was ordained Priest of the Comboni Missionaries of the Heart of Jesus on March 30, 1969.

 Ballin began his priestly apostle in St. Joseph parish in Cairo in 1971, and then he served as Parish Priest from 1972 to 1977.
 From 1977 to 1980, Ballin was located first in Kaslik, in Lebanon, and then Pontificio Instituto Orientale, in Rome, for his Licentiate in Oriental liturgy.
 He was a professor at the Institute of Theology in Cairo from 1981 to 1990.

 In 1990, Ballin moved to Sudan and founded a training institute for religion teachers.
 From 1997 to 2000, Ballin returned to Rome for his doctorate on the Church history.
 In 2000, he was appointed Director of the Dar Comboni Center of Arab and Islamic Studies in Cairo, Egypt.

 On July 14, 2005, Pope Benedict XVI appointed Ballin as the Vicar Apostolic of Kuwait.